chuank/node-red-contrib-sparkcore/README.md

 Usage
 -----

-Four separate nodes are provided to interact with Particle Devices – call a function, read a variable, subscribe to SSEs (server-sent events) and publish events on the Particle Cloud.
+Four separate nodes are provided to interact with Particle Devices – call a Function, read a Variable, subscribe to SSEs (server-sent events) and publish Events on the Particle Cloud.
 The nodes have both INPUT and OUTPUTs – sending appropriate messages (using `msg.topic` & `msg.payload`) to the INPUT allows you to change the parameters dynamically.

 Where appropriate, the OUTPUT provides returned data from the Particle Cloud after a query has been made.

 You can also set up multiple cloud connections if you are running a standalone cloud server (`spark-server`).
-As development on `spark-server` seems to have stalled, you'll
+As development on `spark-server` seems to have stalled, you'll need to work out the

 Please refer to the help sidebar in node-RED for full details on each node.